20 Incredible Things To Do in Dubrovnik

 Once Croatia’s best-kept secret, Dubrovnik is rapidly rising in the ranks of European vacation destinations.
 Our checklist of 20 things to do in Dubrovnik is the perfect place to start planning your trip to this gem of the Dalmatian Coast.

-The meandering drive into Dubrovnik affords spectacular views of the Dalmatian coastline, the city’s charming villas and the multitude of islands peppered along the shores of the Adriatic Sea.
+Our countdown of the best things to do in Dubrovnik begins with the breathtaking drive into the city.
+Along this meandering route, you’ll be treated to spectacular views of the Dalmatian coastline, the city’s charming villas and the multitude of islands peppered along the shores of the Adriatic Sea.
 The roads are well travelled, safe, and in great condition.
 Be prepared for an intense rush when you first spot Dubrovnik’s picturesque harbour, terra cotta coloured roofs and historic walls for the first time.

-4. Get Goosebumps on the Cable Car to Srd
+Get goosebumps on the cable car to Srd

 Srd is a mountain that towers 400 metres over the city of Dubrovnik.
-The fastest-and most thrilling-way to get to the top is by taking the cable cars that run from Dubrovnik to the summit and back regularly.
+The fastest way to get to the top (not to mention the most thrilling thing to do in Dubrovnik) is by taking the cable cars that run from the city to the summit and back regularly.
 Prepare for goosebumps as you rapidly ascend and the sun bleached red roofs of Dubrovnik give way to the deep blue of the Adriatic Sea and its many islands.

 Srd was a strategic point for Napoleon in the early 1800s, when French forces occupied much of present-day Croatia.
 The view from the top of Srd is nothing short of astounding.
 The rugged mountains and hills further inland, Lokrum Island, the Elaphiti Island chain and the colourful Old Town—all laid out below in a feast for the eyes.

 Memorize these packing tips before your next trip!

 Take a guided tour of Dubrovnik